-Whether ethical standards guide statistical techniques and decisions about dissemination was rated as established.
-The average score for this subsection's single indicator-whether guidelines for staff behavior are in place and are well known to staff-was .63.
+Finally, whether ethical standards guide statistical techniques and decisions about dissemination was rated as latent.
+This subsection's single indicator-whether guidelines for staff behavior are in place and are well known to staff-received a score of .25, the lowest indicator score in this aspect.

-The accuracy and reliability of education statistics aspect was rated as mature
+The accuracy and reliability of education statistics aspect was rated as established

-Data specialists rated the accuracy and reliability aspect as mature, with an average score of .81 (see figure D3 in appendix D).
-The SABER EMIS Assessment Tool describes the mature benchmark level for this aspect as:
+Data specialists rated the accuracy and reliability aspect as established, with an average score of .65 (see figure D3 in appendix D).
+The SABER EMIS Assessment Tool describes the established benchmark level for this aspect as:

-Source data are assessed regularly; source data come from comprehensive data collection tailored to the country's condition; the compilation of source data follow[s] international standards; intermediate results are always validated with other data sources; statistical discrepancies are always investigated and corrected (World Bank, 2011, p.
+Source data are assessed regularly; source data come from comprehensive data collection tailored to the country's condition; the compilation of source data follow[s] international standards; intermediate results are validated with other data sources if discrepancies are easily noted; statistical discrepancies are investigated and corrected regularly (World Bank, 2011, p.
 47).